Larry Mullen Jr.: U2

-Mullen's father suggested that he place a notice on the Mount Temple bulletin board, saying something to the effect of "drummer seeks musicians to form band."
+Mullen's father suggested that he place a notice on the Mount Temple bulletin board, saying something to the effect of "drummer seeks musicians to form band".
 U2 was founded on 25 September 1976 in Mullen's kitchen in Artane.
 Attending the first meeting were Mullen, Paul "Bono" Hewson, David "The Edge" Evans and his brother Dik, Adam Clayton, and Mullen's friends Ivan McCormick and Peter Martin.
 Mullen later described it as "'The Larry Mullen Band' for about ten minutes, then Bono walked in and blew any chance I had of being in charge."
 McCormick and Martin soon left, and the group settled on the name "Feedback" because it was one of the few technical terms they knew.
 The band later changed their name to "The Hype", and again to "U2" for a 1978 talent contest in Limerick, Ireland, that they entered and won as a four-piece.
 Days after the competition, the band's reduction to a four-piece lineup became permanent after they parted ways with Dik.

-Mullen left school in 1978, having taken his Intermediate Certificate exams.
-The school offered him the chance to complete his Leaving Certificate exams.
-He and his sister Cecilia worked for an American company in Dublin, involved in oil exploration off the coast of Ireland.
-Mullen worked there for a year in the purchasing department, with the prospect of becoming a computer programmer in their geology section.

 During the recording of the album Pop in 1996, Mullen suffered from severe back problems.
 Recording was delayed due to surgery.
 When he left the hospital, he arrived back in the studio to find the rest of the band experimenting more than ever with electronic drum machines, something driven largely by the Edge's interest in dance and hip-hop music, and, given his weakness after the operation, he relented, allowing The Edge to continue using drum machines, which contributed heavily to the album's electronic feel.

-In autumn 2023, U2 will be playing a limited concert engagement to open MSG Sphere at The Venetian in the Las Vegas Valley called "U2:UV Achtung Baby Live at the Sphere".
-Mullen, however, will not participate in order to recuperate from surgery, marking the first time he will miss a U2 show since 1978, when he broke his foot in a motorcycle accident.
-Dutch drummer Bram van den Berg from the band Krezip will fill in for him.
+In order to recuperate from surgery, Mullen did not perform during U2's concert residency U2:UV Achtung Baby Live at Sphere, which ran for 40 shows from September 2023 to March 2024 at Sphere in the Las Vegas Valley.
+Dutch drummer Bram van den Berg from the band Krezip filled in for him.
+It was the first time that Mullen missed a U2 show since 1978, when he broke his foot in a motorcycle accident.